expel-io/cloud-resource-counter/README.md

 This command requires access to a valid AWS Account.
 For now, it is assumed that this is stored in the user's `.aws` folder (located in `$HOME/.aws`).

-A future version of this will allow the caller to supply credentials in more flexible ways.

 ## Command Line

 The following command line arguments are supported: